Frequently Asked Questions

 There is a process that must be followed when land is acquired for a roadway project.
 This process is defined in federal and state law, which requires government agencies to provide just compensation for any acquired property.
 Property acquisition procedures are described in detail on UDOT’s website in the Acquisition, Appraisal, and Relocation section at www.udot.utah.gov (Home — Inside UDOT — Project Development — Right of Way).
 This section of the UDOT website includes brochures on property owner’s rights and acquiring property.

-On scheduled projects, if a private property owner does not accept the State’s offer, the State will file an eminent domain law action in a State District Court.
+If a private property owner does not accept the state’s offer, the state will file an eminent domain law action in State District Court.
 In the eminent domain action, the court will determine the fair market value of the property, after considering evidence submitted by both parties.

 In the event a project only impacts a portion of an owner’s property, UDOT will pay fair market value for the land and improvements that are actually impacted.
 Owners may also receive proximity damages or payment for an easement depending on the property and the appraisal valuation.
 Proximity damages are only available to those whose property is directly impacted.
 The property may be purchased in total if determined appropriate on a case-by-case basis.

 Tenants of rental properties may be eligible for relocation benefits.
-If the property is acquired in advance of the need for the property, the tenant may be allowed to remain in the residence (under lease from the State) until the project begins.
-Tenants are eligible for relocation assistance only if the Department has asked the tenant to move because of the project.
+If the property is acquired in advance of the need for the property, the tenant may be allowed to remain in the residence (under lease from the state) until the project begins.
+Tenants are eligible for relocation assistance only if UDOT has asked the tenant to move because of the project.

-Since 2001, UDOT has purchased dozens of properties along several of the proposed alternatives in the WDC through the state Corridor Preservation Program.
+Since 2001, UDOT has purchased dozens of properties along several of the proposed alternatives in the SR-177 (West Davis Highway) project through the state corridor preservation program.
 This is a regular, ongoing process and does not influence the outcome of the EIS.
-Any properties acquired through corridor preservation that are not ultimately needed to build the WDC can be sold.
+Any properties acquired through corridor preservation that are not ultimately needed to build the highway can be sold.

 It is not within a city’s or state’s right to deny building permits to developers who meet all requirements and want to develop their land.
 UDOT works closely with cities and counties during an environmental study process to encourage developers to reserve land for future transportation improvements.
 In some cases, where the developer is willing, UDOT is able to purchase a portion of the land through advanced acquisition.

 Realtors are required to disclose any information that may affect the property to a potential buyer.
-Individuals should contact an attorney with any questions regarding the responsibility to disclose information about the WDC study.
+Individuals should contact an attorney with any questions regarding the responsibility to disclose information about the SR-177 (West Davis Highway) study.

 Stakeholder Involvement